Connection Pool

 Acquisition Timeout

-If all the available connections in the pool are busy, an HTTP request will wait until reaching a timeout.
-You can configure this timeout with db-pool-acquisition-timeout.
+If all the available connections in the pool are busy, an HTTP request will wait until reaching a timeout (db-pool-acquisition-timeout).

 If the request reaches the timeout, it will be aborted with the following response: